Tilt and Trim troubles?

 Applying power to the blue wire raises the engine while energizing the green wire lowers it.
 An easy way to remember this is the phrase: blue sky, green grass (as in the blue wire raises the engine towards the sky; the green wire lowers it toward the ground).

 To test the motor, the first step is to remove the power to it by disconnecting the blue and green wires.
-Remove the quick-disconnect plug between the motor and solenoid (if one is provided) or detach the two wires where they connect to the solenoid or relay.
+Remove the quick-disconnect plug between the motor and solenoid (if provided) or detach the two wires where they connect to the solenoid or relay.
 Once disconnected, use a jumper wire to apply 12 volts DC directly to the appropriate wire.
-If the engine is in the down position, energize the blue wire (which should raise it).
+But if the engine is in the down position, energize the blue wire (which should raise it).
 If the engine is in the raised position, connect the jumper to the green wire to lower it.

-If the motor fails to operate with power applied directly to the blue or green wire, the issue lies with the motor.
+And if the motor fails to operate with power applied directly to the blue or green wire, the issue lies with the motor.
 If the motor operates, then the problem is a lack of power to the motor (faulty solenoid or relay, bad connections, etc.).
 Failed solenoids, relays and corrosion (at connections, relay sockets, quick-disconnect plugs, etc.) are some of the most common problems associated with tilt and trim system failure.

 Hydraulic pump assembly problems

 If the tilt and trim motor works fine but the engine won’t raise or lower, slips down when in the raised position or won’t stay trimmed, chances are that the problem is with the hydraulic pump or valve body assembly.
 Start by checking the hydraulic fluid reservoir level.
 If the level is adequate, the problem is most likely with the hydraulic pump.
 A low fluid level indicates a possible leak at the seals as does visual fluid around the piston assembly.
-At this point, repairs typically involve removal and rebuilding the pump or having it replaced by a qualified repair facility.
+At this point, repairs typically involve removal and rebuilding the pump or replacing it at a qualified repair facility.

 By Frank Lanier, Southern Boating July 2018